pbloem/profane-tmesis/voodo-economics.md

 Erica leans back.
 She had hoped to focus on her work today.
 Clearly, coming to the university was a mistake.

 "Well the pundits each play their part.
-They're all there in the model."
+They're all there in the model."<br/>
-"How so?"
+"How so?"<br/>
-"They're all on twitter, and facebook.
+"They're all on Twitter, and Facebook.
 And of course everything they write on CNN, BBC, Al-Jazeera.
 I mine it all, plug it into the model.
 Pretty shallow stuff, mostly keywords, n-grams, word2vec.
-But, it does the trick."
+But, it does the trick."<br/>
-"So every pundit becomes a factor in your model?"
+"So every pundit becomes a factor in your model?"<br/>
 "Most of them don't add much.
 About a handful show significant ability to predict.
-Nothing like the stock market, or trending topics, but it adds something."
+Nothing like the predictive power of the stock market, or the trending topics, but it adds something."<br/>
-"Which ones do best?"
+"Which ones do best?"<br/>
-"What you'd expect: Davidson from NBC, Hargreaves from the BBC."
+"What you'd expect: Davidson from NBC, Hargreaves from the BBC."<br/>
 "I've met Hargreaves.
-He's a bit of a number cruncher himself, isn't he?"
+He's a bit of a number cruncher himself, isn't he?"<br/>
 "Yeah, most of the ones that score well are basically doing what I'm doing.
-Except their models are a decade old."
+Except their models are a decade old."<br/>
 "Well, you're one of them now.
 Better make room for another factor in your model.
-The world is one pundit richer."
+The world is one pundit richer."<br/>

 Erica smiles up at David, who is raising himself up.